 Last reviewed on by

-Like many other Web sites, The STD Project makes use of log files.
+Like many other Web sites, The STI Project makes use of log files.
 The information inside the log files includes internet protocol (IP) addresses, type of browser, Internet Service Provider (ISP), date/time stamp, referring/exit pages, and number of clicks to analyze trends, administer the site, track user’s movement around the site, and gather demographic information.
 IP addresses and other such information are not linked to any information that is personally identifiable.

 Cookies and Web Beacons